 Historic Haunts Memphis is open.

 The local tour company Historic Haunts is open and offering Memphis Ghost Walks, 2 In 1 Tours, and Memphis Haunted Bus Tours with reduced tour sizes and masks required.
 Check out the schedule and reserve your space on their website.

-The Levitt Shell amphitheater’s summer season is off, but they are hosting online virtual concerts.
+The Levitt Shell is streaming online concerts.